FLOORPLAN – Los Angeles 05.04.24

 0130

 As the first “ontz” kicks louder into existence.
 The sound is weighty, heavier and amplified.
-His feet slides across the smooth concrete.
+His feet slide across the smooth concrete.
 His body creates the energy.
 Soon, you too begin to tap, snap and swivel.
 The energy of the dance invites.
 Where movement and energy collides.
 This is the apex of purpose.
 His moving inspires your movements.
 Little does he know.

 Alex Preston’s “Hunching” is a fire starter.
 The disco/house bangs with intention.
 A rapid boil of toms, snares, and highs simmering to a percolating crescendo.